ligato/docs/docs/tutorials/01_hello-world.md

 	return nil
 }
 ```
-Note that the `HelloWorld` struct is empty.
+Note that the `HelloWorld struct {}` is empty.
 Your plugin does not
 have any data, so all you need is an empty struct that supports the
 `Plugin` interface.